Stripe Chargeback Fee 2026: $15 + $15 Two-Tier System

 How much does Stripe charge per chargeback?

-$15 base fee since June 2025, plus a $15 counter fee if you actively contest.
-Both fees are refunded on a successful representment.
-Smart Disputes adds a 30% success fee on recovered amounts only when Stripe wins.
+A $15 receipt fee on every dispute since June 2025, plus a $15 counter fee if you actively contest.
+The counter fee is refunded on a successful representment; the receipt fee is charged either way and is not refunded.
+Smart Disputes waives the counter fee and adds a 30% success fee on recovered amounts only when Stripe wins.

 Does Stripe refund the chargeback fee if I win?